Different uses of Java

 Where is Java Most Commonly Used?

-Java is extensively utilized in the development of enterprise-level applications, including banking and commercial systems, e-commerce sites, and healthcare services.
+Java is widely used in the development of enterprise-level applications, including banking and commercial systems, e-commerce sites, and healthcare services.
 Java is often regarded as the preferred programming language for the development of Android applications.

 profile-image